actions/setup-ruby/README.md

   <a href="https://github.com/actions/setup-ruby"><img alt="GitHub Actions status" src="https://github.com/actions/setup-ruby/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action sets up a ruby environment for use in actions by:
+This action sets up a ruby environment for versions which are installed on the [Actions Virtual Environments](https://github.com/actions/virtual-environments).
+Because virtual environments are updated, a workflow should only be bound to a minor versions.

-- optionally installing a version of ruby and adding to PATH.
-Note that this action only uses versions of Ruby already installed in the cache.
-The action will fail if no matching versions are found.
-- registering problem matchers for error output
+> Only supports `2.4.x`, `2.5.x`, and `2.6.x`.

 # Usage